In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 When looking at the project architecture, it’s important not to assume that each microservice maps one-to-one with a bounded context.
 In fact, a single bounded context may contain multiple services, and DDD is not prescriptive about microservice boundaries.

-has a similar name of the bounded context, I felt I needed to clarify that relation to avoid confusion.
 These are the namespaces representing each bounded context, with their respective microservice inside:

 1